 Ø Rescue anyone in immediate danger and remove the person to a safe area;

-Ø Activate the building fire alarm, then call Security at x13 or #413 from your cell phone from a safe location and report the fire; for Sawgrass Surgical Center (ASC), Activate the building fire alarm, and then call 911.
+Ø Activate the building fire alarm, then call Public Safety at x13 or #413 from your cell phone from a safe location and report the fire; for Sawgrass Surgical Center (ASC), Activate the building fire alarm, and then call 911.

 Ø Confine the fire by closing all doors;